RobotLocomotion/drake/common/ad/README.md

 Once we are confident with our replacement implementation, we will switch that alias to refer to this new code instead of Eigen's AutoDiffScalar.

+In the meantime, you can opt-in using by passing the Bazel command line flag `--@drake//tools/flags:use_eigen_legacy_autodiff=False`.